kedacore/keda-docs/content/docs/2.8/scalers/new-relic.md

       # Optional: noDataError - If the query returns no data should this be treated as an error.
 Default value is false.
       noDataError: "true"
       # Required: nrql
-      nrql: "SELECT average(duration) from Transaction where appName='SITE' TIMESERIES"
+      nrql: "SELECT average(duration) from Transaction where appName='SITE'"
       # Required: threshold
       threshold: "50.50"
       # Optional: activationThreshold - Target value for activating the scaler.